 The story goes that the deacon was standing in front of the window at the time of the 1917 Halifax explosion.
 The legend suggests that the extreme heat left the deacons’ profile etched into the glass – just like you see it today.
 Whether that is truth or fiction, I don’t know but it is a cool story and a Halifax only oddity.

-Get a black history lesson at Africville in Halifax
+Get a black history lesson at Africville